pwustat/csetracker/content/webinar/2022-02-08-dfci-frontiers-in-biostatistics-seminar-early-phase-design-considerations-for-oncology-drug.md

 ---
-title: 'DFCI Frontiers in Biostatistics Seminar: Early Phase Design Considerations for Oncology Drug Development in the Era of Immunotherapy and Targeted Agents'
+title: 'DFCI Frontiers in Biostatistics Seminar: Dose Optimization for Anti-cancer Agents in the Era of Immunotherapy and Targeted Agents'
 author: ''
 date: '2022-02-08T10:00:00-07:00'
 slug: dfci-frontiers-in-biostatistics-seminar-early-phase-design-considerations-for-oncology-drug